DUPLICATE MEDICINE DETECTION

 What happens if a medicine has several brand names?

 The matching engine accounts for spelling variants and alternative names for the same preparation.
-"Nurofen 200 mg" and "ibuprofen 200 mg tablets" will be linked rather than treated as separate entries.
+This means "Ibuprom 200 mg" and "ibuprofen 200 mg tablets" will be linked instead of creating two separate entries.